Students taking proctored exams with an on-site proctor (either an online or paper exam) are responsible for the following:

 - Be prepared.
 Call the proctor the day before to be sure the proctor has the exam.

-- If you have a disability requiring exam accommodations, be sure that your paperwork is on file with the WSU Access Center and that the proctor has the exam disability accommodations you need.
-Visit Disability Accommodations.
+- If you have a disability requiring exam accommodations, be sure that your paperwork is on file with the WSU Access Center and that you review the For Students with Exam Accommodations section below.

-- Check the information in the course space to ensure you have all resources necessary for completing the exam.
+- Check your course More Information page to be sure you know what materials are allowed during the exam.
+Ensure you have all resources necessary for completing the exam.
 Do not bring items that are not permitted.

 - Check in early.
 Arrive at least 15 minutes prior to your scheduled exam time.

 - Have personal identification, ready to show the proctor before taking an exam.